-Control Objecti ve 3: Keys are conveyed or transmitted in a secure manner.
-Requirement 8: Secret or private keys must be transferred by: Physically forwarding the key as at least two separate key shares or full-length components (hard copy, smart card, SCD) using different communication channels, or b.
+Control Objective 3: Keys are conveyed or transmitted in a secure manner.
+PIN Security Requirements Testing Procedures Requirement 8: Secret or private keys must be transferred by: a.
+Physically forwarding the key as at least two separate key shares or full-length components (hard copy, smart card, SCD) using different communication channels, or b.
 Transmitting the key in ciphertext form.
-Public keys must be conveyed in a manner that protects their integrity and authenticity.
+Public keys must be conveyed in a manner that protect ts their integrity and authenticity.